wp-plugins/5mincom-video-suggestions/readme.txt

 The red text indicates restrictions placed on a video.
 These restriction may include geographic restriction, expiration dates, etc.

-= What's the difference between the "ADD TO POST" button and “Grab code” procedure? = The “ADD TO POST” button will place a thumbnail of the initial video in your list at the current cursor location.
+= What's the difference between the "ADD TO POST" button and “Grab code” procedure? = The "ADD TO POST" button will place a thumbnail of the initial video in your list at the current cursor location.
 This thumbnail is a graphic representation of the player with the loaded videos.
 The actual player will only be visible after submitting your article.

-The “Grab code” procedure allows you to copy the code containing all of your Player and video information and paste it anywhere in your article.
+The "Grab code" procedure allows you to copy the code containing all of your Player and video information and paste it anywhere in your article.

-Note: The “Grab code” procedure results only appear in your article after it is submitted or by  changing the article to an HTML view via a third-party product.
+Note: The "Grab code" procedure results only appear in your article after it is submitted or by  changing the article to an HTML view via a third-party product.

 == Screenshots ==